PeterPawn/decoder/README.md

 *  123 - the specified WLAN key for mimicry seems to be unusual
 *  124 - the specified MAC address for mimicry seems to be invalid
 *  125 - the temporary path looks suspicious
-*  126 - missing 'webdavcfginfo' binary
+*  126 - missing 'webdavcfginfo' binary or another usable decoder
 *  127 - invalid arguments specified, usage help will be shown

 Lean and mean version: